therealdreg/therealdreg.github.io/content/en/docs/AVRDude/_index.md

 avrdude done.
 Thank you.
 ```

+{{< alert color="warning" title="Warning" >}}
+If no response is received, check the connections and ensure that the AVR connection was correctly.
+If the issue persists, try resetting the Buzzpirat by unplugging and reconnecting it to the USB port.
+{{< /alert >}}

 The command uses the following parameters:

 * **-c buspirate**: Specifies the programmer type.
 In this case, it's set to buspirate, indicating that the Buzzpirat is used for programming.